trustytrojan/tgunpack/README.md

 1. open [prismlauncher](https://prismlauncher.org)
 1. repeat steps 1 & 2 of the [setup guide](#setup-guide)
 2. a dialog will popup saying `Similar modpack was found!`, click the `Update existing instance` button

+## other launchers
+if you want to use another launcher, then you're on your own